 - Measures that take the most time and are the most difficult to implement

 - New exposure rate as a result of incomplete or failed remedial actions

 - Several endpoints or technology stacks needed to fix the issue

-There’s definitely a lot of work involved when addressing a security incident.
-Does your current EDR cyber security provide you with a quick response to detect threats?
+There’s definitely a lot of work involved when addressing a cybersecurity incident.
+Does your current EDR cybersecurity provide you with a quick response to detect threats?
 Or does it go beyond that and give you the investigative visibility you need?

-Xcitium offers a solution that closes the gap between detection and response.
-Through this, a continuous security process is ensured while reacting efficiently and effectively.
+Xcitium offers an EDR cybersecurity solution that closes the gap between detection and response.
+Through this, a continuous cybersecurity process is ensured while reacting efficiently and effectively.